 Guidelines for Business and Community Organizations is a resource published by the City of Toronto to provide guidance and support for COVID-19 recovery planning for businesses and workplaces, including the safe reopening of venues and the presentation of theatrical events.
-The City details four steps to prevent the spread of COVID-19 amongst staff, customers, clients and the public.
-The #LightsOn guide is designed to assist Venue Managers and Organizers with Step 3: Modify & Mitigate, where they must “modify the workplace in order to lower the risk.”
+The City details the current requirements for indoor and outdoor events and gatherings.
+The #Lights-On guide is designed to assist Venue Managers and Organizers by supplementing the City’s materials with additional sector-specific best practices to modify the workplace, to lower risk and to encourage audience retention.

 While the City’s guidelines represent general best practices, each venue is unique and has varying physical layouts and operational models.
 Therefore, Venue Managers and Organizers contemplating reopening should create their own specific COVID-19 procedures based on these guidelines and the current prevailing Emergency Orders.
 Information about public health, labour relations, employment standards or occupational health and safety is also published by the City of Toronto, Government of Ontario or the Government of Canada.